A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Introduction

+To handle this issue, several message-passing alternatives to BP have been studied, e.g., TRW (tree-reweighted) \cite{WJW05,KW05}, MPLP (max-product linear programming) \cite{GJ08}, MSD (max-sum diffusion) \cite{W07}, TCBO (tree-consistency bound optimization) \cite{MGW09}.
+When applied to binary pairwise GMs, these algorithms are provably convergent (or conjectured to be convergent) while TRW and MPLP are guaranteed to converge to the solution of the respective LP relaxation.
+However, these convergence guarantees come from the monotone decreasing property of a certain global objective with respect to the number of iterations, thus making analysis of the convergence rates difficult.
+Furthermore, in the case of non-pairwise GMs, none of the aforementioned methods guarantee correctness and convergence simultaneously even in the case when the LP relaxation is tight.
+We remark that one can try generic centralized optimizing approaches of gradient-descent, simplex, ellipsoid or interior-point types for solving the LP relaxation, but this may not be practical for large-scale problems.

+In this paper we restrict our attention to a specific class of {non-pairwise} GMs corresponding to the Maximum Weight Matching (MWM) problem.
+Under this model, we address the question whether BP can be used as an iterative, message-passing-based LP solver.

-Our work builds upon that of Sanghavi, Malioutov and Willsky \cite{11SMW}, who studied BP for the GM formulation of the MWM problem on an arbitrary graph.
-The authors showed that the max-product BP converges to the correct, MAP solution if the base LP relaxation with no blossom - referred to herein as MWM-LP - is tight.
-Unfortunately, the tightness is not guaranteed in general, and the convergence and correctness for the max-product BP do not readily extend to a GM formulation with blossom constraints.
+Our work builds upon that of Sanghavi, Malioutov and Willsky \cite{11SMW}, who studied BP under a simple GM formulation of the MWM problem on an arbitrary graph.
+The authors showed that BP on the simple GM converges to the correct, MAP solution if the corresponding LP relaxation is tight.
+Unfortunately, the tightness is not guaranteed in general.
+To enforce the tightness we add some extra constraints (thus utilizing the classic cutting plane method \cite{54DFJ}), i.e., odd-sized cycle inequalities, to the simple GM and LP, which results in new GM, say C-GM and the corresponding LP relaxation, say C-LP.
+Note that similar cycle constraints have been studied for tightening LPs of generic MAP problems \cite{SCL12}.
+However, the addition of these extra constraints unfortunately result in a violation of BP's convergence and correctness on C-GM even under the tightness of the corresponding LP relaxations.